-If you travel from New Orleans on River Road, on the East Bank of the Mississippi River, you will come to a magnificent building at River Road and Central Avenue, a short distance from the Huey P. Long Bridge.
-Set behind beautiful Magnolia trees is the old White Hall Plantation Manor, gleaming brightly in its majestic splendor.
+If you travel from New Orleans along River Road on the East Bank of the Mississippi River, you will come to a magnificent building at River Road and Central Avenue, a short distance from the Huey P. Long Bridge.
+Set behind beautiful Magnolia trees and a lush grand lawn is the old Whitehall Plantation Manor, gleaming brightly in its majestic splendor.
 This stately structure is the ancestral home of the de la Barre family.
 The name, which this jewel of the past still bears, was given to the home when it was built in 1857.

 In 1917, I.B.
-Renyson, a well known real estate agent, purchased the 12 acres, including the manor, from the Wiendahls as an investment.
+Renyson, a well known real estate agent, purchased the 12 acre site as investment, including the manor.
 In 1919, he sold it to Morse Boasberg, known to the local elite as “Jack Sheen”, who renamed it Suburban Gardens.
 Converted to a gambling casino, the manor featured dancing to the music of well known orchestras and dining in a fabulous restaurant.
 The meals were delicious, the music superb, and if Lady Luck smiled on you, your trip home was delightful.

 Magnolia School is Born